 In this chaos, it has been proved that mindfulness meditation improves self-knowledge.5

 To practice mindfulness meditation, all you need is a silent place where you can sit comfortably.

 The most common position is sitting on the floor, but those who may not feel at ease in this position can get the same results by using a chair.

 If you are also standing on a line, instead of letting your thoughts run wild, you can also “disconnect” yourself from the surrounds and meditate.

 You’ll not have the silent aspect, but it’s still better than letting stress take over.

 If you know you are not going to fall asleep; you can also do mindfulness meditation lying down.
 But if the temptation of taking a nap is strong, it’s not recommended.

-I included as many studies as I could find in this blog on purpose.
-I wanted you to know that the effects of mindfulness meditation aren’t hocus pocus.
+I included as many studies as I could find on this blog on purpose.
+I wanted you to know that the effects of mindfulness meditation aren’t hocus-pocus.
 There are studies that prove its benefits.